SPP 201–01: Recruitment/Employment

 Interviewees not selected for hire may be notified only after approval from Recruitment & Selection of the candidate(s) recommended for hire.

 No offer of employment should be made until a satisfactory result from the background check of the finalist has been received by Recruitment & Selection (OHR) (see ACD 126, “Reference Check and Background Verification”).
-If a hiring official believes it is necessary to extend an offer of employment before the result of the background check is known, the hiring official may extend only a conditional offer of employment.
+All security sensitive positions require a fingerprint check.
+If a hiring official believes it is necessary to extend an offer of employment before the result of the fingerprint check is known, the hiring official may extend only a conditional offer of employment.

-An offer letter indicating the title of the position, pay rate (stated on a biweekly basis, if exempt; on an hourly basis if nonexempt), start date, and terms of employment must be sent to the candidate offered employment.
+An offer letter indicating the title of the position, pay rate (stated on a biweekly basis, if exempt; on an hourly basis if nonexempt), start date, and terms of employment must be sent to the candidate offered employment through the Kenexa BrassRing system.
 The offer letter should also include information about a job that is dependent on funding for continuation and/or when the job is for a specified time period only.
-The candidate who is offered employment must respond in writing with an acceptance of the offer by the deadline date.
+The candidate who is offered employment must respond in the Kenexa BrassRing system with an electronic signature of acceptance by the deadline date.
 Failure to respond by the deadline date will result in rejection of the offer.
-After the offer has been accepted, the signed offer letter must be sent to the Office of Human Resources (Mail Code 5612—Personnel File) and put in the new employee’s official personnel file.
-In addition, written notification should be sent to all applicants not selected for the position.
+After the offer has been accepted, the offer letter and the electronic signature found in Kenexa BrassRing will automatically be sent to the Office of Human Resources through Kenexa BrassRing and put in the new employee’s official personnel file.
+In addition, notification within Kenexa BrassRing should be sent to all applicants not selected for the position.

 Candidates for some positions must pass a physical, vision, or other examination as a condition of being employed.
 In such cases, these requirements should be clearly stated in the job posting.
 Required examinations may occur only after a conditional offer of employment has been made.
 Selected candidates may not perform any work until the department is notified that the candidate has passed the examination.

-Before an offer is made, the employee’s current ASU unit must be notified.
-Be sure to include the salary you will offer the employee.
+Before an offer is made, the employee’s current ASU unit must be notified, including the salary being offered to the employee.
 A logical transition should be determined that reasonably accommodates any concerns voiced by the employee’s current ASU unit.

 Employment Eligibility Verification